-During her time studying in Chicago, home to the Chicago Symphony Orchestra, Gina became engrossed in orchestral performances, performing regularly as Concertmaster with numerous orchestras which, advanced her musical curiosity and capability even further.
+During her time studying in Chicago, home to the Chicago Symphony Orchestra, Gina became engrossed in orchestral performances, acting regularly as Concertmaster with numerous orchestras which, advanced her musical curiosity and capability even further.
 Ever since, she has performed regularly as Concertmaster and co-principal, working with such prestigious conductors as Charles Dutoit, Stéphane Denève, Giancarlo Guerrero, Alexandre Bloch, John Axelrod, Daniel Cohen, Ernst van Tiel, Gergely Madaras and Lorenzo Viotti.

 Over the years, Gina has been incredibly fortunate to have worked with some of the greatest pedagogues of our generation throughout her studies in Germany, the US and Switzerland.
 She has received musical guidance from Shmuel Ashkenasi, Vadim Gluzman, Boris Kushnir, Igor Ozim, Rainer Schmidt, György Pauk, Yair Kless, Miriam Fried, Philippe Graffin, Andreas Janke, John O’Conor, Louise Hopkins, the RTÉ Vanbrugh Quartet and the Vermeer Quartet.